exelentshakil/freelancer-network/README.md

 - [x] Bid statuses (Pending, Accepted, Rejected).

 ### Messaging System
+The Messaging System implemented using Laravel Chatify that allows users to communicate with each other through private messages.
+It provides real-time messaging, user privacy, and an intuitive user interface for seamless communication.

-- [ ] Communication between clients and freelancers.
+- [x] Communication between clients and freelancers.
-- [ ] Messaging related to specific jobs.
+- [x] Messaging related to specific jobs.
-- [ ] Real-time messaging functionality.
+- [x] Real-time messaging functionality.

 ### Reviews and Ratings